harutyunyanArpi/Crypto-Trading-App/README.md

 1. **Log In** with any email
 2. On **Home Page**:
-   - View top 10 assets
+   - View 10 assets
    - Sort by name or price
-   - Show more assets
+   - Load more assets
    - Use Buy/Sell dropdown
 3. On **Trade Page**:
    - Convert crypto ⇄ fiat